 Also, using the UpdraftClone service we can create a copy of the site to create a test environment.

 There are several cases in which it may be necessary to transfer a WordPress site.
 In some cases it may be necessary to transfer the site manually or use a plugin to do so.

-If you want to change hosting, with SupportHost the site migration is free and we take care of everything.
+If you want to change hosting, with SupportHost migrating your website is free and we take care of everything.